 1. KitchenAid KCM0812OB Siphon Coffee Brewer

 KitchenAid KCM0812OB is more of a modern siphon coffee maker.
 It is one of the best electric vacuum coffee makers, yes you heard it right, it is electric.
-For those who want to experience a siphon but yet want the process to be easy, this is one nice option.
-It is fancy, built out of fine materials and can brew up to 8 cups at a time.
+For those who want to experience a siphon but yet want the process to be easy, this one is a fine option.
+It is fancy, built out of fine materials, and can brew up to 8 cups at a time.
 The brew unit which is the top chamber comes with a stand of its own, whenever you want to remove it from the setup.
 You get two filters for it, a steel and cloth one.
 The lower chamber has markings on it, where you can see how many cups of water you have added.

-Below the water chamber is the electric base, to which it can be removed or attached by 360° rotation.
+Below the water chamber is the electric base, which can be removed or attached by 360° rotation.
 The upper and lower chamber is further tightened by a magnetic lock which ensures the vacuum creation to be perfect.
 The glass used is of premium quality and the accents around it are stainless-steel.
 You can go for either silver or black color, both are available.
 Furthermore, it is one of the easiest to use siphon coffee makers and really reaches the full immersion and rich taste.
 The only downside to it is the price, it costs around $250.
 But if you do not have an issue with budget, then this is the best siphon coffee maker right now.

 2. Yama Glass 8-Cup Stovetop Siphon